chaostreff-flensburg/datenchaos/README.md

 $ chmod -R 777 prometheus/
 ```

-In the root directory is one `docker-compose.yml`.
-This file contains all services and configurations, wich are located in the service directories.
+Located in the root directory is one `docker-compose.yml`.
+This file contains all service configurations.
+Additional config files and setup instructions can be found in the corresponding service directories.

 ---
 Made with ♡ at [Chaostreff Flensburg](https://twitter.com/chaos_fl)